core00009x/Statistics-Mathematics/README.md

 🔍 Scope and Purpose

 The objective of this repository is to consolidate studies and practical exercises in statistics and mathematics, emphasizing:
--Quantitative analysis and mathematical modeling -Statistical methods for data interpretation
+- Quantitative analysis and mathematical modeling
+- Statistical methods for data interpretation
--Applied problem-solving using structured logic
+- Applied problem-solving using structured logic
--Clear documentation to ensure reproducibility and usability
+- Clear documentation to ensure reproducibility and usability

 Each project is documented to facilitate understanding of both the methodology and the underlying mathematical principles.